 In Canada, Clothing cannot be recycled.
 If you place your clothing in the blue bin, it will end up in the garbage.
 Find other ways to get rid of your clothes.
 Clothing donation bins offer a convenient and easy way to donate clothing, shoes, accessories, bath and bed linens etc. as there are hundreds of bins located across the province in highly visible and accessible locations.
 Many charities operate these bins so not only do you get to declutter your closet but you are helping to support these charities.

-Secondhand and thrift shops are an obvious choice.
+Online Thrift Stores and Secondhand Clothing are an obvious choice.
 In Ontario, there are a variety of thrift stores that accept donated clothing, such as The Salvation Army Thrift Store, Goodwill and Value Village.
-You can find a list of stores near you by check-in out the city of Toronto’s Reuseit Campaign.
+You can find a list of stores near you by check-in out the city of Toronto's Reuseit Campaign.

 6. Stop saying and thinking "I have nothing to wear"